Capri205/OBAmazeingTimer/README.md

 ![OBAmazeingTimer-leaderboard](https://ob-mc.net/repo/OBAmazeingTimer-leaderboard.png)
 ![OBAmazeing](https://ob-mc.net/repo/OBAmazeing.png)

-You can find A-Maze-Ing in our origial amusement park area at X=634, Z=-85.
+You can find A-Maze-Ing in our original amusement park area at X=634, Z=-85.
 Join ob-mc.net!

-Compiled for 1.21 with Java 21.
+Compiled for PaperMC 1.21 using Java 21.